youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

                           dtype=dtype)
 ```

-df is a document frquency vector which contains the number of tarm occurrence in each rows in the data. the value "smooth_idf" is smoothing value which protects idf result from over/underflow and divied by Zero Error.
+df is a document frequency vector which contains the number of term occurrence in each rows in the data. the value "smooth_idf" is smoothing value which protects idf result from over/underflow and divided by Zero Error.

 In this code, idf is a vector of numbers and it's dimention is ( 1, the number of terms).
 To make calculation faster, we can use the metrix operation for Tf-idf calculation.
 Making idf vector to a diagonal matrix and Doing vector - matrix multply operation are the way to speed up and easy to readable for us.